What You Always Wanted to Know About Pre-Registration but Never Asked the Right Person

 Q. So, doesn't that give those students who have preregistered an advantage?
 You said that those students get all of their preregistered courses first!

 There really is no advantage.
 While it is true that students who preregister get those courses first, those preregistered courses count as the course selections in slot #1 and/or slot #2 if the student preregistered for a second course as well.
 When the computer is assigning the first course for everyone, that student is skipped because a course is already in slot #1.
-That student does not get another course in slot #2 at that point just because he or she has a course in slot #1.
+That student does not get another course in slot #2 at that point just because they have a course in slot #1.
 So, it can be an advantage to the student to preregister for a certain course if that course is going to be filled quickly, but it is a disadvantage to preregister for a course if that course does not close quickly or if there are other high-demand courses the student wants.
 Those high-demand courses won't be looked at for that student until the second or third pass, and by that time, they may be closed.
 And remember, preregistration occurs only in a few departments, so we aren't talking about a lot of students.

 Q. So what about the rest of the courses?

 After the preregistered courses are all assigned, the computer starts over again, looking at the A1 choice of the first student "in line" in each class.
-That course is given to that student in his or her slot #1.
-Then the next student gets his or her A1 choice, then the next, and the next, and the next, and so on all the way down the to the last first-year student in the list.
+That course is given to that student in their slot #1.
+Then the next student gets their A1 choice, then the next, and the next, and the next, and so on all the way down the to the last first-year student in the list.
 The computer continues to go through the list of students, seniors to first-year, alternately reversing the order with each pass so the last student in a class is first every other time, until all students have used up all of the branches of the tree or the maximum number of hours is reached.
 When the computer reaches a student with a slot with no course entered, it automatically goes to the courses listed under "Other Courses".
 Those courses are assigned in the same manner until the maximum number of credits is reached or there are no more courses.

 Q. What happens when the course in A1 is closed?
 Where does the computer look then?